 The development activity for FreeRTOS has migrated from SVN to GitHub and can now be found directly on our Github organization.
-Download a previous release of the FreeRTOS kernel from GitHub as a standard zip (.zip) or self-extracting zip file (.exe).
+Download a previous release of FreeRTOS from GitHub as a standard zip (.zip) or self-extracting zip file (.exe).
 Unzip the source code while making sure to maintain the folder structure.
 Please read the documentation referenced below to understand the directory structure and get started quickly!

 Getting started with the FreeRTOS kernel